-The most common, and logical question that you may have, is whether you’re actually in need of a floating pool speaker or a waterproof Bluetooth speaker.
-While both could fall under the umbrella of a waterproof Bluetooth speaker, the floating pool speakers, as touched on earlier, are unique in the sense that they are made to float for hours at a time.
+The most common and logical question you may have is whether you need a floating pool speaker or a waterproof Bluetooth speaker.
+While both could fall under the umbrella of a waterproof Bluetooth speaker, the floating pool speakers, as touched on earlier, are unique because they are made to float for hours at a time.

-Floating pool speakers are a great choice for parents who are looking for a Christmas or Birthday gift for their child.
-Not only will it keep them occupied, but arguably more valuable is that it will provide a soundtrack to their youth that can live on fondly in their memories.
+Floating pool speakers are a great choice for parents looking for a Christmas or Birthday gift for their child.
+It will keep them occupied and arguably more valuable because it will provide a soundtrack to their youth that can live on fondly in their memories.

-They also hold a big benefit over traditional Bluetooth speakers for those who spend a lot of time out on large bodies of water.
-What could be more fun than some time in the lake with friends?
-Well, having a speaker you can toss in with you makes it just that much sweeter.
+They also benefit from traditional Bluetooth speakers for those who spend much time on large bodies of water.
+What could be more fun than some time on the lake with friends?
+Well, having a speaker you can toss in makes it much sweeter.

-Most floating pool speakers also come with some kind of LED light, many of which can bring life to your pool area at night, and are also loved by kids.
+Most floating pool speakers also come with some LED light, many of which can bring life to your pool area at night and are also loved by kids.

 Regular waterproof Bluetooth speakers offer superior audio quality on average, but they are far more limited around water.
-Waterproof Bluetooth speakers will save you from damaging your speaker if they accidentally fall into the water, but you’re not going to be able to use most of these in the water.
+Waterproof Bluetooth speakers will save you from damaging your speaker if they accidentally fall into the water, but you won’t be able to use most of these in the water.

 Benefits of Floating Pool Speakers